LukasBommes/PV-Hawk-Viewer/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/LukasBommes/PV-Drone-Inspect-Viewer/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/LukasBommes/PV-Hawk-Viewer/blob/master/LICENSE) file for details.

 ### Citation

-If you use PV Drone Inspect or the Dataset Viewer for PV Drone Inspect in your research please consider citing our works listed [here](https://github.com/LukasBommes/PV-Drone-Inspect#citation).
+If you use PV Hawk or the Dataset Viewer for PV Hawk in your research please consider citing our works listed [here](https://lukasbommes.github.io/PV-Hawk/about.html).

 ### Build with
 - [Python](https://www.python.org/)